 This winter, bring both beauty and cheer to your dining table with a fresh garland made from seasonal branches and foliage.
 If you think you'll be too busy on the day of your holiday gathering to create this, you're in luck — these materials are hardy enough so that you can make this garland a day in advance and simply store in a cool place.
 This makes one 4 ½-foot-long garland.

 To determine the length of your garland, measure your table.
 If people will be sitting at the ends, you'll want to save about a foot from each end of the table in order to have enough room for their place settings.

 Gather your different branches and cut them into smaller sections with your floral shears (approximately six to eight inches per piece).
 Creating smaller pieces ahead of time will make them more manageable and easier to assemble when you're actually building your garland.

 Let's get started by creating your first bundle, which will be one of the ends of the garland.
 Grab a branch of each item and assemble them in your hand to your liking.
-To start, I like to use a piece of magnolia as a base, and then I add a couple of pieces of pine, a sprig of berries, and a couple of pieces of dried baby's breath as a whimsical accent.
-Play around with what looks best to you!
+To start, use a piece of magnolia as a base, and then add a couple of pieces of pine, a sprig of berries, and a couple of pieces of dried baby's breath as a whimsical accent.
+Play around with what looks best to you.

 Next, take your paddle wire and secure the bundle together by wrapping it around the base of your leaves four to five times.
 Once secure, do not cut the wire — you will continue to use it as your build your garland, and the continuous piece of wire will help make it even sturdier.